Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Walking on ochre

-If the village's explosion of colours – from beige to deep, burnt red – envelops you in an embrace of wellbeing (psychologists attribute the emotions warm, energetic and sunny to this colour), you might want even more of it, more than the buildings can offer.
+If the village's explosion of colours – from beige to deep, burnt red – envelops you in an embrace of wellbeing (psychologists attribute the emotions warm, energetic and sunny to this colour), you might want even more than what buildings can offer.

 No one knows why Roussillon has all the ochre, and the other villages of the Luberon do not.